Ultimate Southern Tanzania

 (all-inclusive price per person, depending on dates & camps selected)

 Perhaps you’ve been on a classic African safari before and are yearning to explore more.
 Or you’re the seasoned adventurer who gravitates to the planet’s undiscovered treasures.
 Look no further for your epic safari!
-Many of Tanzania’s most amazing wildlife sanctuaries are names you’ve never heard of: Selous, four times larger than the Serengeti, with 50,000 elephants.
+Many of Tanzania’s most amazing wildlife sanctuaries are names you’ve never heard of: Selous, four times larger than the Serengeti, with one third of Tanzania's elephant population.
 Ruaha and Katavi—remote, wild and home to a stunning diversity of animals.
 The Mahale Mountains, where chimpanzees will enchant you.
 Visitors here are rare—you should be among them.

 Our Expert Says